 Using Film Simulator Will Slow Performance

 If you shoot a lot of JPGs, buying the fastest memory card for the Fuji X100VI might not be as crucial, as you’ll likely encounter a processor bottleneck when using the Clarity and Grain settings.
-This is also the case in other cameras, too, like the Fujifilm X-M5
+This is also the case with other cameras, such as the Fujifilm X-M5.

 You also don’t need to worry about an A1 or A2 rating with UHS-I cards for cameras.
 That rating is only valid for running applications on handheld devices or other devices, such as the Retroid Pocket 5 or Nintendo Switch 2.